robertobatts/aws-certification-notes/notes/12-s3-advanced-and-athena.md

 ## S3 Lifecycle Rules
 - **Transition actions**: it defines when objects are transitioned to another storage class
 	- Move objects to Standard IA class 60 days after creation
-	- Move to Clacier for archiving after 6 months
+	- Move to Glacier for archiving after 6 months
 - **Expiration actions**: configure objects to expire (delete) after some time
-	- Accesss log files can be set to delete after 365 days
+	- Access log files can be set to delete after 365 days
 	- Can be used to delete old versions of files (if versioning is enabled)
 	- Can be used to delete incomplete multi-part uploads *
 - Rules can be created for a certain prefix (e.g. s3://mybucket/mp3/* )